 Statistics on emigration are sparse and most analysis is based largely on estimates.
-Research done by the Census Bureau, the OIS, and other experts suggests that annual emigration may generally be in the range of 20-40 percent of annual legal immigration.
+Research done by the Census Bureau, the OIS, and other experts suggests that annual emigration may generally be in the range of 20 to 40 percent of annual LPR immigration.
 Expected emigration from the Social Security area should be less than emigration from the United States, especially at the older ages.
 This is primarily because most individuals who leave the United States having achieved fully insured status are still eligible to receive OASDI benefits and thus are still considered to be in the Social Security area population.
-For the 2016 Trustees Report, the assumed ratio of emigration to immigration was 20, 25, and 30 percent for the low-cost, intermediate, and high-cost alternatives, respectively.
-The same ratios of emigration to immigration are assumed for the 2017 Trustees Report.
+For the 2017 Trustees Report, the assumed ratio of emigration to immigration was 20, 25, and 30 percent for the low-cost, intermediate, and high-cost alternatives, respectively.
+The same ratios of emigration to immigration are assumed for the 2018 Trustees Report.

-3.4 Net Legal Immigration
+3.4 Net LPR Immigration

-Combining the levels of legal immigration with the ratios for legal emigration yields ultimate levels of net legal immigration of 1,008,000, 795,000, and 602,000 per year for the low-cost, intermediate, and high-cost alternatives, respectively.
+Combining the levels of LPR immigration with the ratios for legal emigration yields ultimate levels of net LPR immigration of 1,000,000, 787,500, and 595,000 per year for the low-cost, intermediate, and high-cost alternatives, respectively.

-3.5 Other Immigration
+3.5 Other-than-LPR Immigration

-The term "other immigration" refers to persons entering the United States in a manner other than lawfully admitted for permanent residence.
+The term "other-than-LPR immigration" refers to persons entering the United States in a manner other than lawfully admitted for permanent residence.
 This population consists of three components: